 StakeBTC is a cautionary tale in an emerging industry and one that will no doubt happen again.
 Their promises to players should have thrown up an obvious red-flag from the beginning.
 Unfortunately, they managed to ripoff customers for a large chunk of change, despite operating for just under a month.

 Talking a Big Game

-While there are some established BTC sportsbooks, the market is relatively new compared to fiat-based online shops, which have been around for 20 years.
+While there are some established BTC sportsbooks, the market is relatively new compared with fiat-based online shops, which have been around for 20 years.
 Bitcoin sports betting is much more open for market share and gamblers are eager to try up and coming sportsbooks.

 The Bitcoin Talk forum is usually the place that BTC linesmakers choose to promote their site to the community for the first time.
 The forum is the largest of its kind on all things relating to bitcoins, including a particularly large gambling forum.
 Most operators hype up their new sportsbooks in this forum, and StakeBTC.com was no exception.